-I’ve been lucky enough to have Thorium AR Hoody from the beginning of winter.
-From the first frosts and dumps of the season, to the current cold snap in the British Columbia Kootenay Interior, we’ve been through a lot this jacket and I. As my first heavy-duty down from Arcteryx (I had used their Atom LT for insulation previously) I was worried I would only use the Thorium when the temps were at their coldest.
+I’ve been lucky enough to have a Thorium AR Hoody by Arc’teryx since the beginning of winter.
+From the first frosts and dumps of the season to the current cold snap in the British Columbia Kootenay Interior, we’ve been through a lot, this jacket and I. As my first heavy-duty down from Arc’teryx (I had used their Atom LT for insulation previously) I was worried I would only use the Thorium when the temps were at their coldest.
 But I was so wrong.
 I’ve thrown a lot of situations at this jacket (a 6-month-old puppy, several nights on the town, ski touring, cross country skiing, photographing weddings) and thus far, here are my findings.

 |Our review of this product|

 I’ll get through the hardcore stuff first.
 I’ve had several -25°C, -30°C ski days where I don’t think I could have gone out without this layer.
-On a particularly windy ridge ski touring Rogers Pass, I had to unpack this jacket very quickly to throw over while we stopped for tea.
-As soon as it’s put on I’m cozy.
-When I’m cross country skiing, the jacket is still breathable enough to have on and I don’t overheat.
-For my day to day activities, the Thorium is with me at the grocery store, at the dog park and it is stylish enough to wear for nights out.
+On a particularly windy ridge ski touring Rogers Pass, I had to unpack this jacket very quickly and throw it on while we stopped for tea.
+As soon as it was on I was cozy.
+When I’m cross-country skiing, the jacket is still breathable enough to have on and I don’t overheat.
+For my day to day activities, the Thorium is with me at the grocery store, at the dog park, and it’s stylish enough to wear for nights out.

 Being my first proper puffy jacket, I’m so glad I chose this one.
 Again as a puppy owner, I’ve seen my share of close calls when my pup jumps up to say hello, but they made this thing to last.
-I haven’t seen this jacket perform in the pouring rain, but I’d recommend this jacket for anyone looking for that extra under warmth, or a solid alternative to the more popular goose down city winter jackets out there.
+I haven’t seen this jacket perform in the pouring rain (maybe an Arc’teryx shell for that?), but I’d recommend this jacket for anyone looking for that extra under-warmth, or a solid alternative to the more popular goose down city winter jackets out there.
 I’m happiest at my coziest, and this does the trick!